openservicebrokerapi/servicebroker/spec.md

 ###### $ref Usage

+Broker authors MAY leverage `$ref` and external JSON Schemas only if the JSON Schema refrenced can be found within the [JSON Schema](#json-schema) API endpoint.
+This mechanism is described in detail in the [JSON Schema](#json-schema) definition.

+interested in

 It is likely that a Broker will have redundant definitions of `parameters` in the catalog.
+To reduce the payload size and simplfy updating definitions, the broker MAY provide a [schemas endpoint](#TBD).
+There is no broker authors can not make assumptions about how the end c

-To simplfy this, the broker MAY provide a `root_schemas` entry.
-The Platform will need to process the catalog's `root_schemas` to fully qualify `$ref` object schema definitions.
+The Platform will need to process the schemas refrenced catalog's `root_schemas` to fully qualify `$ref` object schema definitions.

+#TODO:

 ##### Root Schema Objects